Oliver Stone’s ‘Putin Interviews’ Will Teach You Little About Putin, and Even Less About Russia

 Perhaps most insulting to the viewers, Putin says that he has evidence that the United States provided technical support to the Chechens, against whom Putin waged the first and second Chechen wars early in his presidency.
 Putin says he cannot show Stone that evidence, however.
 Stone accepts that he cannot see this evidence and says it is contradictory that the United States would fight terror in Afghanistan while supporting it in Russia, which is perhaps the most simplistic rendering of the Chechen wars possible.
 Stone’s documentary doesn’t discuss how the Second Chechen War boosted Putin’s approval ratings, or that the Moscow bombings that the Kremlin blamed on Chechens were carried out by Russian agents.
 We see graphics showing the death tolls in the 2002 terror attack on a theater in Moscow and that of a 2004 attack on a school in Beslan.
 That many of the casualties in both cases were caused by a bungled Russian security response is not brought up.

 It would be one thing if Stone just let Putin speak and reveal himself, allowing the audience some unique insight into a famous politician, similar to what Eroll Moris did with former Defense Secretary Robert McNamara in Fog of War.
 But Stone is not content to hear Putin’s side.
 He wants to encourage Putin’s side.
 He says he fears American neo-conservatives and their hunger for war (Putin fears them, too).
 He presents Foreign Affairs as an official government outlet.
-Foreign Affairs is many things — a journal, a leading publication, an outlet often confused with Foreign Policy — but it is not an official government policy.
+Foreign Affairs is many things — a journal, a leading publication, an outlet often confused with Foreign Policy — but it is not an official government publication.

 In fact, the essays Stone presents to Putin come from the May/June 2016 issue, “Putin’s Russia: Down But Not Out.”
 Maria Lipman, Sergei Guriev, Gleb Pavlovsky (who used to advise the Kremlin), Daniel Treisman, and Stephen Kotkin all contributed writing for that issue.
 The authors are academics and think tank analysts and Russians.